Install

 cd SNN_opt

-pip install -e ".[examples]" # also matplotlib, for the figures
+pip install -e ".[examples]" # + matplotlib for the figures

 Your first QP